sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 The minimum requirements for a control plane node in kubernetes is 2gb of RAM and 2 CPUs.
 Since we actually want to be able to schedule workloads on the workers afterwards we are going to setup a cluster that looks like this:

+Quick vocab check before the numbers: a "node" is just Kubernetes-speak for one machine in the cluster.
+The control plane node is the brain, it decides what runs where and tracks the cluster's state, but it doesn't run your application containers by default.
+A worker node's whole job is running your application containers.
+You'll also see the word "pod" later on, that's the smallest unit Kubernetes schedules, usually one or a few containers running together.

 - Control Plane: 2gb RAM, 2 CPU
 - Worker: 4gb RAM, 2 CPU